 Where We Work

-Our people work all across the country—in school and district offices, from home, or out of our small headquarters in Brooklyn.
+Our people work all across the country—in school and district offices, from home, or out of our small headquarters in Manhattan.

 TNTP is a great place to work.
 But don't take our word for it.